1. Where can I get answers to questions about technology?

 Yes.
-Students can connect their gaming devices such as Xbox, PlayStation or Wii to their port in their room.
-You must call the Help Desk and provide them your system mac address, name, residence hall and room number before your system is allowed connection.
+Students can connect their gaming devices such as Xbox, PlayStation or Wii to their hardwired port in their room.
+You will need to register your device prior to obtaining access.

-15. Can I setup my own network in my room?
+13. Can I set up my own network in my room?

 No. In order to ensure our network is safe and secure, individuals are not allowed to connect personal routers or switches to their network port.
 This restriction also includes wireless devices such as routers, hubs or switches (a.k.a. access points).
 Students are allowed to set up wireless printers in ad hoc mode only.
-If you need assistance, please contact the Help Desk.
+If you need assistance, please contact the Support Desk

 Students have found that numerous providers and phones work with our system.
 In addition to being able to access the Internet on wireless-capable phones, students are able to connect their data phones to NSU’s e-mail system using different methods, depending on the type of phone.
-The Help Desk can assist you with configuring your phone.
+The Support Desk

-If you are good with computers, NET Services provides numerous job opportunities for students.
-We hire workstudy and student labor positions in computer repair, media services and the Help Desk.
-We encourage you to stop by the Help Desk to inquire about positions.
-In addition, if you enjoy working with instructional technology and faculty, we encourage you to apply for our Technology Fellowship program.
+If you have an interest in computers or other technology resources, NET Services provides numerous job opportunities for students.
+We hire work study and student labor positions in computer repair, media services and the Support Desk.
+We encourage you to stop by to inquire about positions.